-Fig. S2.
-Electrical stability of ohmic memristive device without capping layers.
-(A) One hundred and fifty consecutive I-V curves from a Hf/Ta2O5/Ta device.
-A clear degradation in cycle-to-cycle uniformity was observed with increasing switching cycles.
-(B) Constant voltage stress measurement shows the instability of low resistive state current (ILRS).
+Supplementary Fig. 2.
+Electrical stability of ohmic memristive device without capping layers. a, One hundred and fifty consecutive I-V curves from a Hf/Ta2O5/Ta device.
+A clear degradation in cycle-to-cycle uniformity was observed with increasing switching cycles. b, Constant voltage stress measurement shows the instability of low resistive state current (ILRS).
 The ILRS was recorded by applying a constant −200 mV voltage after the SET process.
-With increasing resistive switching cycles (A), or longer read voltage stress time (B), the current at LRS is decreasing, indicating the increasing series resistance resulting from the metal electrodes passivation.
+With increasing resistive switching cycles a, or longer read voltage stress time b, the current at LRS is decreasing, indicating the increasing series resistance resulting from the metal electrodes passivation.
 These reliability problems 1,2 were also found in all other ohmic memristive devices without or using thin capping layers.